 - Poco is the name of the package which is usually the same as the project/library. - 1.9.0 is the version which usually matches that of the packaged project/library.
 This can be any string; it does not have to be a number, so, for example, it could indicate if this is a "develop" or "master" version.
-Packages can be overwritten, so it is also OK to have packages like "nightly" or "weekly", that are regenerated periodically. - pocoproject is the owner of this package version.
-It is basically a namespace that allows different users to have their own packages for the same library with the same name, and interchange them.
-So, for example, you can upload a certain library under your own user name, and later the same packages can be uploaded, without modifications, to another official group or company username. - stable is the channel.
+Packages can be overwritten, so it is also OK to have packages like "nightly" or "weekly", that are regenerated periodically. - pocoproject is the owner of this package.
+It is basically a namespace that allows different users to have their own packages for the same library with the same name. - stable is the channel.
 Channels provide another way to have different variants of packages for the same library and use them interchangeably.
 They usually denote the maturity of the package as an arbitrary string such as "stable" or "testing", but they can be used for any purpose such as package revisions (e.g., the library version has not changed, but the package recipe has evolved).